dhoerl/PhotoScrollerNetwork/README.txt

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.

 KNOWN BUGS:
-- really large images - say 8000x12000 fail as the code tries to map the whole image into memory at once.
-I know how to fix this just going to take a bit more time.
-- if you quit the project with the scroll view showing, you get a crash
+- if you stop the executable with the scroll view showing, you often get a crash
-- the jpeg error handler is not yet setup properly

 TODO:
+- TiledImageBuilder does error checking and sets the "failed" flag, but my testing of this mechanism has been brief and not exhaustive!
 - instead of using drawRect: and UIImages, use drawLayer: and CGImageRefs directly
 - fix the zoom problem that appears sometime when zooming an image close to a boundary of another image (I suspect this is in the original Apple code)
+- if an image is truly huge, then incrementally create tiles instead of having to map in two rows of tiles
+- currently, the cgimagesource and libturbo decoders use a memory object that could get pretty big, instead the code could write data to a file, then decode from the file.

-PhotoScollerNetwork Target: FAST AND EFFICIENT TILING
+PhotoScollerNetwork Target: FAST AND EFFICIENT TILING USING A CGIMAGESOURCE

 This target does exactly what the PhotoScroller does, but it only needs a single jpeg per view, and it dynamically creates all the tiles as sections of a larger file instead of using individual files.